How Machines Communicate Using MAC Addresses

 - Switches use MAC addresses to forward traffic efficiently.

-- ARP bridges the gap between MAC and IP addresses.
+- ARP bridges the gap between MAC and IP addresses for cross-layer communication.